Licence schemes allowing reuse of materials

 Recording from on-demand services

-The ELA licence allows you to access and download content from on-demand services such as BBC iPlayer, ITV Player and 4oD.
+The ERA licence allows you to access and download content from on-demand services such as BBC iPlayer, ITV Player and 4oD.

 Recording extracts or parts of broadcasts